Go to Page Section:

 In addition, students will be required to pass physical fitness examinations that will involve push-ups, running, and sit-ups.

-They will also have a general vision examination and overall health examination.
+They will also have a general vision examination and an overall health examination.

 It is recommended that a person who is interested in becoming a state trooper start their physical training before attending the training academy.